Market Overview

 Williamsburg has the shorter commute to downtown at ~25 minutes vs ~40 minutes.
 Severn has no direct Metro access.
 Williamsburg has no direct Metro access.

-Both cities are popular with families.
 Severn is a growing community in Anne Arundel County, conveniently located near Fort Meade and the NSA.
 Williamsburg blends colonial history with modern living.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.